BlueAmulet/UnStandard/README.md

 The netstandard.dll generated can also be used directly instead of converting other libraries and programs.

 ## Notes
 .NET Framework does not contain all the classes included in .NET Standard 2.1, and backports are not available for all of them.
+38 classes in Standard 2.1 are currently unavailable.
 The following libraries are used to fill in some of the missing classes in .NET Framework:
 ```
 Microsoft.Bcl.AsyncInterfaces v8.0.0